 Our comprehensive guide about learning Japanese with Duolingo, including how long it takes, what to expect, and some tips and tricks.

-Japanese is one of only five languages on the planet classified as category IV, which is the classification for languages that take the most amount of time and effort to learn, and are “exceptionally difficult” for those who speak native English.
+So you want to learn Japanese?
+That’s great, but know what you’re getting yourself into.
+Japanese is one of only five languages on the planet classified as category IV, meaning that it is “exceptionally difficult” and will take a tremendous amount of time and effort to learn.

 How Much Time Per Day Should You Practice Japanese?